How to configure communication style rules

 - Use emojis sparingly — At most one emoji per response, and only when it adds warmth.
 Never use emojis in apologies or escalations.

 - Don’t apologize for things outside our control — Don’t apologize for shipping delays caused by carriers, weather, or order timing.
-State the situation and offer a path forward.
+State the situation factually and offer a path forward.
+Reserve apologies for mistakes we actually made.

 Editing and disabling rules